catalyst-cooperative/pudl/docs/dev/clone_ferc1.rst

 Converting raw FERC data to SQLite
 ===============================================================================

-FERC publishes its data (e.g. :doc:`../data_sources/ferc1`) in particularly difficutl to use formats.
+FERC publishes its data (e.g. :doc:`../data_sources/ferc1`) in particularly difficult to use formats.
 From 1994-2020 it used the proprietary `FoxPro database
 <https://en.wikipedia.org/wiki/FoxPro>`__ binary format.
 Then in 2021 it switched to
 `XBRL <https://en.wikipedia.org/wiki/XBRL>`__, a dialect of XML used for financial